 The Mirror Points tool allows you to mirror vertices of objects within a selected area.

-☐ Press the Option key and select the Mirror Points tool from the Transformation Tools palette-or WildTools palette, if it's installed there.
+Press the Option key and select the Mirror Points tool from the WildTools palette.
 The following dialog will appear:

 ☐ Choose whether you want to mirror points of all objects or only selected objects.

 To mirror points of objects: